ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 Whenever something needs to be changed within the MoveIt! configuration package, the Setup Assistant can simply be run again with the already existing package being loaded instead of creating a new package.
 Running the Setup Assistant again will only update files where changes apply.

 The configuration files can also be modified manually.
 In fact, we will do so during the remainder of this tutorial.
-In such case the Setup Assistant will notify you that configuratin files have been edited outside the Setup Assistant.
+In such case the Setup Assistant will notify you that configuration files have been edited outside the Setup Assistant.

 <a href="#top">top</a>